marinamadaras/CHIPxDeception/README.md

 - Response Generator
 - Logger

 Any module that doesn't classify as one of these module types, is considered not to be a core module.
 All core modules must expose a `/process` route, which they use to transfer JSON data to one another via POST requests.
-A description of the expected models for the bodies of the requests will after this subsection.
+A description of the expected models for the bodies of the requests will come after this subsection.

 The general communication structure is as follows:
 ```